mrpeabody/vim_setup/README.md

 2. Run **setup.sh**: `./setup.sh`
     - Optionally, if you need the support for C-languages (Java, C++, etc), there's an optional clang support: `./setup.sh --clang-completer`
-3. Enjoy your new fresh vim!
+3. In order for a fancy bottom panel to look great, install and use the included Monaco patched font for Mac, for other systems patched fonts can be found [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
-4. (Optional) in order for a fancy bottom panel to look great, install and use the included Monaco patched font for Mac, for other systems patched fonts can be found [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
+Otherwise, in `~/.vimrc`, change the `g:font_patched` variable to **0** and comment out the `Plugin 'ryanoasis/vim-devicons'` line.
-Alternatively, in `.vimrc`, change the `g:font_patched` variable to **0** and comment out the `Plugin 'ryanoasis/vim-devicons'` line.
+4. Enjoy your new fresh vim!

 ### Prerequisites